GitTrack/Documentation

 Setup Commands

-Configure GitTrack for your server and manage repository connections
+Configure GitTrack and manage repository connections.

 /setup repository:<url> [channel]